ProgrammerHasan/ProgrammerHasan/README.md

 [![youtube badge](https://img.shields.io/badge/@ProgrammerHasan-30302f?style=flat&logo=youtube)](https://youtube.com/programmerhasan)

 Hi there, This is ProgrammerHasan.
 I'm a Full-Stack Web, Mobile, Desktop Applications Developer & Programmer and Cyber Security, YouTuber, Graphic Designer.
 Currently, I’m a student (B.A) & working as a Freelancer.
 Yes!
 I'm B Grade Student, I have no CSE certificate!
 Non-CSE.
-Yes I'm! <br>
+Yes, I'm! <br>
 Web/App, Mobile,Desktop App Developer with over 3 years of experience.
 Experienced with all stages of the development cycle for dynamic projects.
 Moreover I'm a trainer since the beginning I'm trying to give the helpful It related educational information to the irrespective all ages people.
 Actually I am lover of Technology.
 For the last 7 years I have been in the virtual online world.I can't think a single minute without coding and programming.
 I know nothing but I know not little.
 So, Coding and Programming are everything in my life because I get pleasure in those.
 I’m not a great web developer and programmer,I’m just a good web developer and programmer with great habits.
 I don’t know anything but i know a lot.
 I’m thirsty for learn more code..